Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Minuses

 The main disadvantage of the drug is that some bacteria may not be sensitive to it.
-For example, corynebacteria, bacteroids fragilis, some types of pseudomonas, treponema.
-Bacteria that are resistant to methicillin are resistant to Ciprinol.
-The drug is a first-generation fluoroquinolone, while second-generation antibiotics have been developed, which have a higher antimicrobial activity and are better tolerated by patients.
+For example, corynebacteria, fragilis bacteroids, some types of Pseudomonas, treponema.
+Bacteria resistant to methicillin are resistant to Tsiprinol.
+The drug is a first-generation fluoroquinolone, while second-generation antibiotics have been developed that have higher antimicrobial activity and are better tolerated by patients.

 Another disadvantage of the drug is that it has a number of side effects.
-Most often, patients complain of nausea and diarrhea, although the development of a fungal infection, pseudomembranous colitis is possible, sometimes allergic reactions occur, up to angioedema and anaphylactic shock.
-Changes are possible on the part of metabolism, on the part of the nervous system, organs of vision, etc. However, the frequency of side effects is not high and most often Ciprinol is well tolerated by patients.
+Most often, patients complain of nausea and diarrhea, although the development of a fungal infection, pseudomembranous colitis is not excluded, sometimes allergic reactions occur, up to angioedema and anaphylactic shock.
+Changes are possible on the part of metabolism, on the part of the nervous system, organs of vision, etc. However, the frequency of side effects is not high and most often Tsiprinol is well tolerated by patients.

 It is worth noting such a minus of the drug as contraindications to its use.
 It is strictly forbidden to prescribe Tsiprinol for the treatment of prostatitis in people with hypersensitivity to fluoroquinolones, in patients with chronic renal failure, in children and adolescents under 18 years of age.

 Tsiprinol is able to interact with other drugs.
-For example, it should not be taken with tizanidine, as this can cause a drop in blood pressure levels.
+For example, it should not be taken with tizanidine, as this may cause a drop in blood pressure levels.

 Zanocin is a broad-spectrum antibacterial drug with the main active ingredient - Ofloxacin.
-Zanocin belongs to the second generation fluoroquinolones.
+Zanocin is a second-generation fluoroquinolone.

 pros

 Zanocin is the drug of choice in the treatment of prostatitis.
-The main active ingredient perfectly penetrates the tissues and secretions of the prostate gland and covers a huge range of causative agents of prostatitis.
+The main active ingredient perfectly penetrates into the tissues and secretion of the prostate gland and covers a huge range of prostatitis pathogens.

-An important advantage of Zanocin is its high activity against most gram-negative microbes of the intestinal group (Escherichia coli, Klebsiella, Proteus, Enterobacter), as well as against Pseudomonas, Trichomonas, Ureaplasma, Mycoplasma and other causative agents of prostatitis.
-Strains of bacteria that are sensitive to Zanocin are resistant to antibiotics of other groups.
+An important advantage of Zanocin is its high activity against most gram-negative microbes of the intestinal group (E. coli, Klebsiella, Proteus, Enterobacter), as well as against Pseudomonas, Trichomonas, Ureaplasma, Mycoplasma and other pathogens of prostatitis.
+Sensitive to Zanocin strains of bacteria that are resistant to antibiotics of other groups.

-The undoubted advantage of Zanocin is that it can be used for complex antibacterial therapy, that is, it is prescribed with cephalosporins, macrolides, beta-lactam antibiotics.
+The undoubted advantage of Zanocin is that it can be used during complex antibacterial therapy, that is, it is prescribed with cephalosporins, macrolides, beta-lactam antibiotics.

 The drug is available in two forms: in tablets and in the form of a solution for infusion.
 At the same time, it has an equivalent bioavailability for oral and parenteral administration, so there is no need for dose adjustment.
 This is a significant plus of the drug, for example, compared with drugs based on Ciprofloxacin.

 The price range of the drug is average.
-So, Zanocin tablets in a dosage of 400 mg can be purchased at a price of about 314 rubles.
+So, Zanocin tablets at a dosage of 400 mg can be purchased at a price of about 314 rubles.

 Minuses

-Although Zanocin is the drug of choice for treating prostatitis, some strains of the bacteria may be resistant to it.
-For example, E. coli gives resistance to Zanocin in 4.3% of cases in Russia as a whole.
-In some regions this figure is higher, for example, in St. Petersburg it is 13%.
-Therefore, it is recommended to use drugs based on Ofloxacin in the treatment of uncomplicated prostatitis.
+Although Zanocin is the drug of choice for treating prostatitis, some bacterial strains may be resistant to it.
+For example, Escherichia coli gives resistance to Zanocin in 4.3% of cases in Russia as a whole.
+In some regions, this figure is higher, for example, in St. Petersburg it is 13%.
+Therefore, it is recommended to use preparations based on Ofloxacin in the treatment of uncomplicated prostatitis.

-Another disadvantage of the drug is the presence of side effects, including: nausea, vomiting, diarrhea, fatigue, increased intracranial pressure, tachycardia, anemia, leukopenia, impaired renal function, etc.
+Another disadvantage of the drug is the presence of side effects, including: nausea, vomiting, diarrhea, fatigue, increased intracranial pressure, tachycardia, anemia, leukopenia, impaired kidney function, etc.

-The next drawback of a drug is its ability to interact with other drugs, which often leads to an increase in their side effects.
-For example, you can not combine the reception of Zanocin and Theophylline, as this will lead to a sharp drop in blood pressure.
-And the simultaneous administration of Zanocin with NSAIDs increases its side effects in relation to the central nervous system.
+The next drawback of the drug is its ability to interact with other drugs, which often leads to an increase in their side effects.
+For example, you can not combine taking Zanocin and Theophylline, as this will lead to a sharp drop in blood pressure.
+And the simultaneous use of Zanocin with NSAIDs increases its side effects on the central nervous system.

-Zanocin is not indicated for the treatment of prostatitis in people who are hypersensitive to fluoroquinolones; it should not be used for the treatment of children and adolescents under the age of 18.
+Zanocin is not prescribed for the treatment of prostatitis in people with hypersensitivity to fluoroquinolones, it should not be used to treat children and adolescents under the age of 18 years.

-Ofloxin is a broad-spectrum antibacterial drug belonging to the second generation of fluoroquinolones.
+Ofloxin is a broad-spectrum antibacterial drug related to second-generation fluoroquinolones.
 The main active ingredient is Ofloxacin.

 pros

 Another advantage of Ofloxin is its high bioavailability, which ranges from 95 to 100%.
-In addition, it does not differ between oral administration and parenteral administration, which does not require a dose change when changing the route of administration.
-This is quite relevant for the treatment of prostatitis, since it is the stepwise scheme that is often used.
+In addition, it does not differ between oral and parenteral administration, which does not require dose changes when changing the route of administration.
+This is quite relevant for the treatment of prostatitis, since a stepwise scheme is often used.

-The next advantage of the drug is that it perfectly enters the target organs.
-In this case, we are talking about the tissue and the secretion of the prostate gland.
+The next advantage of the drug is that it perfectly hits the target organs.
+In this case, we are talking about the tissue and the secret of the prostate gland.

-Another advantage of the drug: Ofloxin does not have a pathogenic effect on bifidobacteria and lactobacilli, which means it does not contribute to the disturbance of the intestinal microflora.
+Another advantage of the drug: Ofloxin does not have a pathogenic effect on bifidus and lactobacilli, and therefore does not contribute to the violation of the intestinal microflora.

-It should be noted that, unlike most other fluoroquinolones, Ofloxin does not give any clinically significant effect of phototoxicity and does not interact with Theophylline.
+It should be noted that, unlike most other fluoroquinolones, Ofloxin does not give any clinically significant phototoxic effect and does not interact with Theophylline.

-The price of Ofloxin is very acceptable, for 10 tablets in a dosage of 200 mg, you will need to pay about 180 rubles.
+The price of Ofloxin is very acceptable, for 10 tablets at a dosage of 200 mg you will need to pay about 180 rubles.

 Minuses

-The main disadvantage of Ofloxin is the presence of side effects, which occur on average in 4-8% of patients.
+The main disadvantage of Ofloxin is the presence of side effects that occur on average in 4-8% of patients.
 Most often they are associated with disruption of the digestive tract, central nervous system and skin.
-Among them: nausea, vomiting, gastralgia, headaches, sleep disturbances, increased anxiety, skin rash and itching, urticaria, petechiae, papular rash, etc.
+Among them: nausea, vomiting, gastralgia, headaches, sleep disturbance, increased anxiety, skin rash and itching, urticaria, petechiae, papular rash, etc.

-Some strains of Escherichia coli (about 4.3% of cases) are resistant to Ofloxin, which can lead to the ineffectiveness of the drug for the treatment of prostatitis.
-Some strains of gram-positive bacteria show moderate resistance to Ofloxin.
+Some strains of Escherichia coli are resistant to Ofloxin (about 4.3% of cases), which can lead to ineffective use of the drug for the treatment of prostatitis.
+Moderate resistance to Ofloksin is shown by some strains of gram-positive bacteria.

-Unidox Solutab is a broad-spectrum antibacterial drug from the tetracyclines group.
+Unidox Solutab is a broad-spectrum antibacterial drug from the tetracycline group.
 The main active ingredient is Doxycycline.

 pros

-Unidox Solutab is practically the only drug from the group of tetracyclines that modern proctologists use to treat prostatitis, since it is more easily tolerated by patients than others.
+Unidox Solutab is practically the only drug from the tetracycline group that modern proctologists use to treat prostatitis, since it is more easily tolerated by patients than others.

-Unidox Solutab has antibacterial activity against ureaplasma, mycoplasma, chlamydia, klebsiella, enterobacteria, pseudomonas and Escherichia coli.
+Unidox Solutab has antibacterial activity against ureaplasma, mycoplasma, chlamydia, Klebsiella, enterobacteria, Pseudomonas and E. coli.

 Another advantage of the drug is its high bioavailability, which is 100%.
-Already half an hour after the first dose, the dose of the drug will be concentrated in the prostate gland, which is necessary to provide a therapeutic effect.
+Already half an hour after the first dose, the dose of the drug substance that is necessary to provide a therapeutic effect will be concentrated in the prostate gland.

-Unidox Solutab is available in the form of dispersible tablets, which makes the drug very convenient to take.
+Unidox Solutab is available in the form of dispersible tablets, which makes taking the drug very convenient.

 The price of the drug is not very high and is about 350 rubles for a pack of 10 tablets.